Canada-Korea Free Trade Agreement (CKFTA)

-The Agreement will provide Canadians with access to new markets, customers and partnerships, creating stronger supply and production chains.
-Canadian SMEs will be able to use South Korea as a strategic base for expanding their presence throughout the Asia-Pacific region, further increasing their global competiveness.
+The Agreement provides Canadians with access to new markets, customers and partnerships, creating stronger supply and production chains.
+Canadian SMEs can use South Korea as a strategic base for expanding their presence throughout the Asia-Pacific region, further increasing their global competiveness.

 Canada already has significant foreign direct investment in South Korea, including in the automotive, transportation, financial services and life sciences sectors.
-The Agreement will offer opportunities for Canadian firms already enjoying success in the South Korean market to grow further.
-In turn, it will also create new opportunities for Canadian SMEs looking to partner with these established Canadian firms, thereby expanding their access to Asian supply chains.
+The Agreement offers opportunities for Canadian firms already enjoying success in the South Korean market to grow further.
+In turn, it also creates new opportunities for Canadian SMEs looking to partner with these established Canadian firms, thereby expanding their access to Asian supply chains.

 - Date Modified: